- What is Artificial Intelligence?

 3. Artificial Intelligence By Example-2nd edition

-Artificial Intelligence By Example can help you become a more adaptable thinker and apply concepts to real-world situations.
+Artificial Intelligence for example can help you become a more adaptable thinker and apply concepts to real-world situations.
 You’ll discover how to deal with the machine you’re up against by looking at some of the most interesting AI applications, ranging from a simple chess engine to a cognitive chatbot.
 You’ll learn about some of the most advanced machine learning models, how to apply AI to blockchain and IoT, and how to use neural networks to generate emotional quotients in chatbots.
 Rather than being confused by sophisticated architectures and approaches, you will move on to building AI solutions straightforwardly.
 The new edition also includes examples on hybrid neural networks, which combine RL and DL, chained algorithms, which combine unsupervised learning with decision trees, random forests, combining DL and genetic algorithms, conversational user interfaces (CUI) for chatbots, neuromorphic computing, and quantum computing.
 By the end of this book, you’ll have a firm grasp on the foundations of AI and will have completed a variety of case studies to aid in the development of corporate vision.

 Author: Denis Rothmanl